Simulation of Multivariate Extremes: a Wasserstein-Aitchison GAN approach: Introduction

-The next section contains the background needed for this together with a result (Proposition~\ref{prop:MGPapprox}) providing the theoretical tool to transform the angular data of step~4 above to the real GP scale as described in step 5.
-Section~\ref{sec:methodo} describes the details of WA-GAN, and provides the algorithms which are used by it.
-In Section~\ref{sec:simus} WA-GAN is compared to HTGAN \cite{Girard-et-al} and GPGAN \cite{Li-et-al} on simulated data with a logistic dependence structure in dimension $d \in \{10, 50\}$ and, in Section~\ref{sec:real}, on financial data consisting of daily returns for $d = 30$ industry portfolios.
-Section~\ref{sec:conclusions} sums up the results of this paper.
+Section~\ref{sec:background} presents the background required to introduce our WA-GAN algorithm, together with a theoretical result (Proposition~\ref{prop:MGPapprox}) that provides the tools needed to transform angular data on the simplex into new multivariate extreme scenarios.
+Section~\ref{sec:methodo} describes the details of WA-GAN and presents the corresponding algorithms.
+Section~\ref{sec:architectures} describes how performance of algorithms was evaluated and the architecture used for WA-GAN.
+In Section~\ref{sec:simus}, WA-GAN is compared to HTGAN \cite{Girard-et-al} and GPGAN \cite{Li-et-al} using simulated data with logistic and H\"usler--Reiss dependence structures \cite[Section 9.2.2]{beirlant2004} in dimensions $d \in \{10, 20, 50\}$.
+Section~\ref{sec:simus:gaussian} discusses how the use of non-Gaussian latent distributions for the generator can help improve results when asymptotic independence is suspected.
+In Section~\ref{sec:real}, we apply WA-GAN to financial data consisting of daily returns for $d = 30$ industry portfolios.
+Section~\ref{sec:conclusions} summarizes the results.